A direct solution to the interpolative inverse non-uniform fast Fourier transform problem for spectral analyses of non-equidistant time-series data: Analysis of Remote Sensor Data

-All training data were mean-centred prior to analysis; and the means were added to the reconstructed data prior to recording the residuals.
-The results summarise cross validation routines for randomly sampled data in Table \ref{tab:rand}, and randomly sampled contiguous blocks in Table \ref{tab:rand} at 3 levels of missing data (10, 20, and 30\%) performed for a total of 7 times to get the average error, and the uncertainty, as one standard deviation associated with the error measurement.
-Both relative error for the predicted set, and the correlation coefficient for the reconstructed data on the full data set, versus the partially sampled dataset were also performed to intuit the error due to the constraint of the reconstruction (via the weighted kernel approximation) versus the sparsity of the observed data.
+All training data were mean-centred prior to analysis and these means were added to the reconstructed data prior to recording the residuals.
+The results summarize cross validation routines for randomly sampled data in Tables \ref{tab:corr_rand} and \ref{tab:predrand}, and randomly sampled contiguous blocks in Tables \ref{tab:corr_blck} and \ref{tab:predblck} at 3 levels of missing data (10, 20, and 30\%) sampled 20 times to get the average error, and the uncertainty, as one standard deviation.
+Both relative error for the predicted set, and the correlation coefficient for the reconstructed data on the full data set versus the partially sampled dataset were also calculated to intuit the error due to the constraint of the reconstruction (via the weighted kernel approximation) versus the irregularity in the sampling of the observed data.
+The results of each experiment suggest that the i-iNFFT algorithm outperforms the equivalent inverse Fast Fourier Transform (iFFT) algorithm, as demonstrated by a one-sided permutational t-test.
+This demonstrates that in addition to the mean of the performance statistic being higher in all cases, this advantage is maintained consistently throughout all possible combinations of the cross-validation results while not assuming an underlying normal distribution of the residuals about the mean.

 The relative error for the randomly sampled data is on the same order of magnitude as reported in the original study for the iterative solution to the optimal interpolation problem.
 However, it is clear that a more critical metric for determining the accuracy of the interpolation is by removing contiguous blocks of data, and comparing the reconstruction against the true values for those data.
-Despite this, and considering that the interpolation was ``smoothed'' using a rather aggressive low-pass filter, the results are reasonable and corroborate that the calculated spectrum of the data is relatively consistent with what data is observed, which is consistent with what we would expect a true inverse transform to return.
+Despite this, and considering that the interpolation was ``smoothed'' using a rather aggressive low-pass filter, the results are reasonable and corroborate that the calculated spectrum of the data is relatively consistent with what data is observed, which is what close to what we would expect from a true inverse transform.

-The results also suggest that the interpolative algorithm performs significantly better relative to the equivalent truncated inverse Fast Fourier Transform (iFFT) using an equivalent number of coefficients and weight function in virtually all cases.
-The differences are most differentiated relative to correlation with the ``true'' underlying trigonometric polynomial, as shown in Tables \ref{tab:rand} and Tables \ref{tab:blckcorr}; only in the case of randomly sampled data is the difference inconsequential (Table \ref{tab:predrand}).
-Despite poorer evidence of significance, on average the iNFFT algorithm in the most challenging use cases for up to 30\% missing data.